 For those looking for an option with zero added sugars, Fitbit Local partner ZICO Coconut Water is a great choice.
 In fact, ZICO’s natural 100% coconut water lists only a single ingredient on its label.
 Plus, they only deliver 9 grams of sugar per serving (8.45 fl oz box).
 And, since we’re talking natural sugar derived from the coconut—not extra sugary additives—these are definitely some nutrition facts we can get behind.

-So, if you’re trying to switch it up, why not try creating a delicious “mocktail” with ZICO coconut water at your next BBQ or summer soirée?
-Alternately, you can whip up this super berry smoothie—made with unsweetened coconut water and delivering almost 10 grams of protein—for a hydrating and filling warm weather snack.
+So, if you’re trying to switch it up, why not try creating a delicious “mocktail” with ZICO coconut water at your next BBQ or soirée?
+Alternately, you can whip up this super berry smoothie—made with unsweetened coconut water and delivering almost 10 grams of protein—for a hydrating and filling snack.

 Set Gentle Reminders